unm-digital-history/campus-history/essays/maxwell-museum/index.md

 {% include scrollybox/bg-multi-long-close.html %}

+### Man: The Music-maker, 1973

+{% include figure.html
+  class="img-right"
+  width="33%"
+  caption=""
+  src="images/centennial-hotel.jpg"
+%}
+One of the first exhibitions that the newly named Maxwell Museum mounted was *Man: The Music-maker*, highlighting world ethnomusicology.
+Many of the objects on display came from the personal collection of Elizabeth Kidd, a musician, teacher, world traveler, and expert in ancient Greek music.
+After her passing, over 300 musical instruments from all over the world were donated to the museum by Elizabeth's husband.

+{% include figure.html
+  class="img-right"
+  width="33%"
+  caption="Centennial Hotel"
+  src="images/centennial-hotel.jpg"
+%}
+The exhibition was organized thematically and by region, interweaving foundational information about the mechanics of sound as well as how music is incorporated into culture.
+First, visitors were introduced to the different types of musical instruments they may encounter throughout the exhibition.
+Next, were instruments and music of Indigenous North Americans, which were followed by various information on scales and melodies, and then the instruments and music of the African continent.
+The second half of the exhibition highlighted the social function of music, then instruments and music from Asia.
+The exhibition concluded with a section on contact phenomena or ''When Musics Meet."

 ## Donec odio elit
 Orci varius natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.
 Praesent id feugiat tellus, at luctus elit.
 Fusce dapibus venenatis felis, sed tristique diam volutpat in.
 Donec odio elit, euismod non quam vel, posuere sagittis arcu.
 Vestibulum in augue et arcu porttitor dapibus a vitae velit.
 Mauris ultricies suscipit gravida.